sbagroupzrt/laravel-pdfmerger-s3/README.md

 ## Credits

-This package is a direct fork from [NinpunTaruksha](https://github.com/nipunTharuksha/laravel-pdfmerger) work to add S3 Compatibility on [Webklex](https://github.com/Webklex/laravel-pdfmerger) PdfMerger Package
+This package is a fork from [NinpunTaruksha](https://github.com/nipunTharuksha/laravel-pdfmerger) work to add S3 Compatibility on [Webklex](https://github.com/Webklex/laravel-pdfmerger) PdfMerger Package.

-I just made it available for personal use on the packagist.
+S3 compatibility is enhanced through the use of temp files instead of temp urls.

 ## Install